What's the timetable?

 top

-In summary, the main sea floor cabling is reduced from 33 to 7 kilometers,
+In summary, the main sea floor cabling is reduced from 33 to 7 kilometres, the clearance

-the clearance above the turbines is increased from 5 to 7 meters, and the area covered
+above the turbines is increased from 5 to 7 meters, and the area covered by the

-by the turbines redused from 1,300 to 300 hectares.
-Old applications relating to
+turbines reduced from 1,300 to 300 hectares.
+Old applications relating to the east-west

-the cross-harbour 30 kms cable route terminating at the Hoteo River, and the proposed
+30 kilometres cable route terminating at the Hoteo River, and the proposed substation

-substation in Rodney, were withdrawn and superceded by an application to terminate
+in Rodney, were withdrawn and replaced by an application to terminate the submarine

-the submarine cable at the Pouto Point on North Head.
-In addition the project is
+cable at the Pouto Point on North Head.
+In addition the project is now staged with

 top